Investing Investing Basics

 Any type of investment is subject to some degree of risk, and stocks are no different.
 Depending on the type of account you use, it’s possible to lose more than you invest in stocks.

-For the vast majority of those new to learning how to invest money, a cash account will likely be your best bet.
-With a cash account, you trade only with the cash you have available, and that should be enough as you’re getting started investing.
+For most people learning how to invest, a cash account will likely be your best bet.
+With a cash account, you trade only with the cash you have available, and that should be enough as you’re getting started with investing.
 You might still see great returns, but you don’t carry the risk of magnified losses.

-As you learn and gain more experience, you may find that a margin account is a next step in your investment strategy.
-If you feel comfortable trading on margin, consider starting with small positions at first to limit your risk.
+As you learn and gain more experience, you may find that a margin account is the next step in your investment strategy.
+If you feel comfortable trading on margin, I recommend starting with small positions at first to limit your risk.

 Public Benefits